-PVH (NYS: PVH) reported earnings yesterday.
+PVH (NYS: PVH) reported earnings on May 23.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Jan.
-29 (Q4), PVH beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended April 29 (Q1), PVH beat expectations on revenues and earnings per share.

-Compared to the prior-year quarter, revenue expanded, and GAAP earnings per share improved significantly.
+Compared to the prior-year quarter, revenue expanded and GAAP earnings per share increased significantly.

-Gross margins dropped, operating margins increased, and net margins expanded.
+Gross margins dropped, operating margins shrank, and net margins increased.

-PVH logged revenue of $1.53 billion.
-The 10 analysts polled by S&P Capital IQ expected to see revenue of $1.50 billion on the same basis.
-GAAP reported sales were 9.6% higher than the prior-year quarter's $1.40 billion.
+PVH reported revenue of $1.43 billion.
+The 12 analysts polled by S&P Capital IQ wanted to see a top line of $1.39 billion on the same basis.
+GAAP reported sales were 4.3% higher than the prior-year quarter's $1.37 billion.